New EU regulations are pushing companies to increase ESG reporting. Here is a brief introduction.

 A future with increased regulation

 Sustainability and climate change are undoubtedly some of the biggest challenges facing the world today, and businesses play a crucial role in meeting these challenges.
-CSRD, SFDR and SBTI are three regulations developed to help companies improve their sustainability reporting and reduce their climate impact.
-These regulations and initiatives indicate a growing demand for greater transparency and accountability from companies and are expected to impact businesses of all sectors and sizes.
+CSRD, SFDR and SBTI are three regulations designed to help companies improve their sustainability reporting and reduce their climate impact.
+These regulations and initiatives indicate a growing demand for greater transparency and accountability from businesses and are expected to impact companies of all sectors and sizes.